 Between 1998 and 2008, Harvey recorded a half dozen albums.
 She became a world record holder in 2002.
 International press for the fastest-ever tour of the fifty states helped sell CD copies of Topography, a live album Harvey recorded in Alaska and New Hampshire.
 Her follow-up studio record, Porcupine, won a regional best album award in 2005 (Harvey lived in Wisconsin at the time).
 It was produced by her friend Duncan Watt, mastered by Adam Ayan of Gateway, and featured the work of Joe Chellman and Bob Beal.

 After the birth of her first child, Harvey released the quiet Any Two Cards.
 Doris Muramatsu, formerly of the bands Girlyman and Django Jones, was the only other performer on the album.
 Harvey filmed a final solo performance for public radio's 30-Minute Music Hour, and retired in 2008.
-She lives in Winston-Salem, North Carolina, with her family.
+She lives in Winston-Salem, North Carolina, and works for food co-ops and start-ups as a marketing director.